 A PHP, sometimes called day treatment or partial hospitalization, is a good option for people who live with a moderate to severe addiction but do not require inpatient treatment.

 In a PHP, people participate in several hours of treatment activities each day.
 These activities include therapy, group counseling, education, skills practice, and other therapies to support recovery.
 Partial care programs follow an intensive schedule similar to that of an inpatient program, but people return home at the end of the day instead of sleeping at the treatment facility.

 Some people may choose to participate in a PHP after completing inpatient rehab.
-Once a person has completed the partial care program, they may either follow an aftercare program or consider other lower levels of care, such as an outpatient program.
+Once a person has completed the partial hospitalization program, they may either follow an aftercare program or consider other lower levels of care, such as an outpatient program.

 What is an Intensive Outpatient Program (IOP)?